rajat29gupta/webtask-migration-assistant/README.md

 The Migration Assistant relies on the Management API to copy resources from one tenant to the other.
 As such, you will need to:

-1. Ensure that the you have correctly setup a Non-Interactive Client to access the Auth0 Management API in both your source and target tenants.
+1. Ensure that you have correctly setup a Non-Interactive Client to access the Auth0 Management API in both your source and target tenants.
 (See: https://auth0.com/docs/api/management/v2/tokens#automate-the-process)
 2. The source (production) tenant requires that the Client is granted the following scopes: `read:connections` `read:rules`
 3. The target (development) tenant, requires that the Client is granted the following scopes: `read:connections` `read:rules` `create:connections` `create:rules` `update:connections` `update:rules`